 Recovery is usually faster with laparoscopic surgery: On average, patients are back to their normal routine a week sooner than with open surgery.

-What kind of surgery you’ll need often depends on your hernia’s size, type, and location.
+What kind of surgery you’ll need often depends on the size, type, and location of your hernia.
 Your doctor will also consider your lifestyle, health, and age.

 Hernia Surgery Risks